 Today, Gamla Uppsala has a population of under 20,000 and it is a picturesque little town, well worth a visit for its historical atmosphere and beautiful surroundings.
 Visitors can spend the day on a guided tour (available during the summer months).
 The main attractions include Gamla Uppsala Museum, Gamla Uppsala Church and the open-air museum behind it, and Odinsborg restauarant.
 The town is accessible from Uppsala by a quick bus trip.

 The Linnaeus Garden was founded in 1655 as the first botanical garden in Sweden.
-It wasn't until the 18th century that Carl Linnaeus (also known as Carolus Linnaeus or Carl von Linne), a prominent Swedish botanist zoologist, physician, and father of modern taxonomy and ecology, redesigned the garden and began cultivating plants under his own system.
-It now contains roughly 1,300 plant species, and is maintained by Uppsala University.
+It wasn't until the 18th century that Carl Linnaeus, a prominent Swedish botanist zoologist, physician, and father of modern taxonomy and ecology, redesigned the garden and began cultivating plants under his own system.
+It now contains roughly 1,300 plant species and is maintained by Uppsala University.
 Within the garden is the Linnaeus museum, which was the scientist's home for 35 years.
 The garden is a living complement to Linnaeus' work; he designed the plot to demonstrate his theories to his students, choosing each plant for a purpose.
 Although the garden fell into a state of disrepair for more than a century, it was faithfully restored in 1917 using the detailed plant lists and garden maps of Linnaeus himself.
 Although in many ways the garden is an academic exercise, fascinating for people interested in subjects like phenology, it is also a beautiful botanical space in its own right and can be enjoyed for its aesthetic quality alone.
 Guided tours of the garden are available but must be arranged in advance by phone or email.
 There is a restaurant in the garden for refreshments.

-For those planning some serious sightseeing in Uppsala the Uppsala Card gives travellers free admission to museums and some other attractions, and discounts on others.
+For those planning some serious sightseeing in Uppsala, the Uppsala Card gives travellers free admission to museums and some other attractions, with discounts on others.
 The card also allows free travel on public transport in the city and discounts in some shops and restaurants.

 Buses and trains to Uppsala arrive at the station in the centre of town, within easy walking distance of most of the popular restaurants and attractions in the city.
 Driving in Uppsala can be confusing with many rather narrow and winding streets; the city is very bicycle and pedestrian-friendly, so it's a good idea to just park the car while sightseeing.